 These included the North Star aerial observatory, a technological marvel that hoists guests in a glass capsule more than 300 feet above the ocean for incomparable panoramic views; the RipCord by iFLY skydiving and FlowRider surfing simulators; VOOM the fastest internet at sea, and SeaPlex, a unique multi-purpose sports complex enabling a variety of activities, including the first-ever-at-sea bumper car experience.
 The ship also features an iconic on-deck art piece of a giant panda “Mama and Baby” – which is considered a symbol of good luck and a national treasure in China.

 But the ship doesn’t stop there.
-It also offers an extraordinary exhibition of art from the Forbidden City Palace Museum in Beijing – a first on any ocean going cruise liner – together with an exceptional range of 18 innovative culinary offerings including a Jamie’s Italian restaurant from the celebrity chef Jamie Oliver and Wonderland, a whimsical restaurant with an elaborate feast for the senses.
-Guests were also able to see the 1,300 seat Royal Theatre and the Music Hall where Ovation of the Seas® hosts Tony-award winning Broadway shows and Las Vegas style theatrical productions.
+It also offers an extraordinary exhibition of art from the Forbidden City Palace Museum in Beijing – a first on any ocean-going cruise liner – together with an exceptional range of 18 innovative culinary offerings including a Jamie’s Italian restaurant from the celebrity chef Jamie Oliver and Wonderland, a whimsical restaurant with an elaborate feast for the senses.
+Guests were also able to see the 1,300 seats Royal Theatre and the Music Hall where Ovation of the Seas® hosts Tony-award winning Broadway shows and Las Vegas-style theatrical productions.

 The arrival of Ovation of the Seas® in Hong Kong caps a successful second year for Royal Caribbean’s operations in the city.
 Despite predictions that this would be a challenging year for Hong Kong tourism, Royal Caribbean is actually expanding its investment in the Hong Kong market by extending the homeport season of Voyager of the Seas® from 3 months to 4 months, bringing Ovation of the Seas® to the city in the end of October 2016, and providing additional fly-cruise options with other vessels in the Royal Caribbean fleet including Harmony of the Seas®, the largest ship in the world.